darshan-miskin/PinView-Android/README.md

   # Features
   - Supports Paste via clipboard flawlessly.
+  - Password toggle to hide/show text on the go.
   - Easy getText() and setText() methods like a regular EditText.
   - Listener to detect when the pin is completely entered.
   - Styleable pins.